jMetal/jMetalPy/docs/_sources/tutorials/evaluator.rst.txt

 The lifecycle of metaheuristics often requires to evaluate list of solutions on every iteration.
 In evolutionary algorithms, for example, this list of solutions is known as *population*.

-In order to evaluate a population, NSGA-II (and in general, any generational algorithms in jMetalPy) use an evaluator object.
+In order to evaluate a population, NSGA-II (and in general, any generational algorithms in jMetalPy) uses an evaluator object.
-The default evaluator runs in a sequential fashion:
+The default evaluator runs in a sequential fashion (i.e., one solution at a time):

 .. code-block:: python